 Millie Moreorless was featured by Apple on the homepage of the iTunes store on release, given the Editor’s Choice Award by the Children’s Technology Review, awarded Gold in the International Serious Play Awards 2016, selected as one of Geeks with Juniors’ Top Apps of 2016, and listed in the 2016 Nominet Trust Social Tech Guide having been shortlisted for the NT100.

 Millie Moreorless was originally developed in partnership with the BAFTA-nominated creative studio Made in Me and Dr. Jill Porter from the University of Bath, with R&D funding from the REACT Play Sandbox.

-Enabling Play are being supported in our current round of development by Nominet Trust, the UK's only dedicated Tech for Good funder.
+Enabling Play were supported in the following round of development by Nominet Trust, the UK's only dedicated Tech for Good funder.
 A UK registered charity, Nominet Trust brings together, invests in and supports people committed to using digital technology to create social and economic value.